ericceg/Topological-Dynamics-in-lean4/Theory/main.typ

 #theorem("Cantor's intersection theorem")[
-The intersection of a directed family of nonempty compact closed sets is nonempty.
+The intersection of a non-empty directed family of nonempty compact closed sets is nonempty.
 ]<thm-cantor-intersection>

 #block(breakable: false)[